nogibjj/IDS706_individualproject4_xk10/README.md

 ### Setup Steps:
 ### Preparation:
-1. Modify the `requirement.txt` file to install `Flask' packages in Github Codespace
+1. Modify the `requirement.txt` file, and run 'pip install Flask' in Github Codespace to install 'Flask'
 2. Login to Azure
-3. Create account in DockerHubCreate, and a Docker Repository on DockerHub for incoming Docker image
+3. Create an account in DockerHub, and a Docker Repository on DockerHub for incoming Docker image
 ![Screen Shot 2023-12-07 at 01 33 04](https://github.com/nogibjj/IDS706_individualproject4_xk10/assets/143849077/86fc292c-f55f-4160-9f33-4b2d9707cd4c)